 - Converting the style guide to Vale

-- Adding plugins to help check for broken links and format the markdown.
+- Added plugins to help check for broken links and format the markdown

 Metasploit Pro is the first project I tackled.
 Read More